why we are here

 There has to be a better way

-Ripple started with a mum’s desire to help kids living in hardship get what they need.
+Ripple started with a desire to help kids living in hardship get what they need.
 But after discovering the reality of where used clothing goes and its devastating environmental impact, it became apparent that this was a massive opportunity to create a system to tackle both issues simultaneously.
-Ripple is all about backing our kids, ensuring they all have the clothing essentials they need and deserve to stay warm, healthy and confident.
-At the same time cleaning up the way we dispose of it, to make their future environment a better one.
+Ripple is all about supporting our kids – providing them with what they need to thrive today, cleaning up their environment for tomorrow and empowering them to be part of our journey in creating a platform that allows them to springboard into a more sustainable future.

 the need